technmsg/blog/v2/content/solar/solar-ongoing.md

 My thoughts after two years with solar panels have been moved to a dedicated [Two Years with Solar](/v2/2017/02/07/solar-two-years.html) page.

+#### After Six Years

+My thoughts after six years with solar panels have been moved to a dedicated [Six Years with Solar](/v2/2021/01/17/solar-six-years.html) page.

 ### Problems

 In winter 2015 I experienced [an odd hardware failure](/v2/solar/inverter-replacement.html) after a particularly cold and nasty ice storm, where the inverter wouldn't sync for a few days.
 Solar Energy World came out to troubleshoot, got in touch with SunPower, and replaced the inverter a few days later.
 Sometimes motherboards go bad or get confused, I guess.

 I've seen the monitoring adapter stop reporting to SunPower.
 While it doesn't affect generation, the monitoring pages/apps are blank until I reboot the adapter (by unplugging it and plugging it back in again).
 The inverter appears to retain data from the previous day and the monitoring pages get filled in with the "missing" data.
 It's only happened twice.

 In winter of 2016 a blizzard dropped more than 30 inches of snow in an afternoon.
 While the panels and roof stood up to the additional weight, an [ice dam](https://www.icedamcompany.com/about-ice-dams/) formed on the rear of the house, in part due to the displacement of blown-in insulation during the installation process.
-As the ice melted it pushed the gutters away from the fascia board; after the ice dam was broken up the gutters and fascia receded, but will still need to be repaired or replaced.
+As the ice melted it pushed the gutters away from the fascia board; after the ice dam was broken up the gutters and fascia receded, but needed to be repaired.

+Sometime in 2020 started losing data about previous years production.
+The monitoring console suggested it was a temporary display problem and that data was still being collected and stored, however the problem still persists.
+It's an mild inconvenience, but the production meter is still the source of truth for SREC production figures.